 It isn’t the biggest place, but it was very clean and nicely decorated.
 The staff was friendly when I visited, and my cooked-to-order Diavola pizza was brought to me within 10 to 15 minutes.
 The crust was fresh and crispy but pretty thin compared to Jimmy’s (also in D7).

 I do know that some people prefer thin-crust pizza.
 I, however, am still on the fence about it.
 I like a good fold, and most thin-crust pizza I’ve had gets pretty floppy (this included).
-But the flavor and everything else about the pizza was great, so the crust issue might be a “me” problem.
+But the flavor and everything else about the pizza were great, so the crust issue might be a “me” problem.

 6. Paper Plate Pizza (District 1)